sinedied/ollamazure/README.md

 | [Vision](https://learn.microsoft.com/azure/ai-services/openai/how-to/gpt-with-vision?tabs=rest%2Csystem-assigned%2Cresource) | ⛔ / ⛔ |
 | [Assistants](https://learn.microsoft.com/azure/ai-services/openai/how-to/assistant) | ⛔ / ⛔ |

+Unimplemented features are currently not supported by Ollama, but are being worked on and may be added in the future.

 ## Sample code

 See all code examples in the [samples](samples) folder.